yasith46/yasith46/README.md

 - 👀 I’m interested in Digital Systems Design, Embedded Systems, IoT and Machine Learning
 - 🌱 I’m currently following Electronics and Telecommunications Engineering at University of Moratuwa, Sri Lanka
 - 💞️ I’m looking to collaborate on Digital Systems Designs, Embedded Systems and IoT related projects
-- 📫 How to reach me: Shoot me an email at yasithudana3@gmail.com or send me a Twitter DM at [@heyimyudi](https://twitter.com/heyimyudi)
+- 📫 How to reach me: Shoot me an email at 📧 yasithudana3@gmail.com or send me a Twitter DM at 🐤[@heyimyudi](https://twitter.com/heyimyudi)
-- 😄 Pronouns: He/Him
+- 😄 Pronouns: He/Him 🕺🏽
-- ⚡ Fun fact: You can bribe me with a bag of Guava anytime anywhere 🍈🤤
+- ⚡ Fun fact: You can bribe me with a bag of Guava anytime anywhere 🍈🤤 or any fruit 🕺🏽🍇🍎

 <!---
 yasith46/yasith46 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.